-We are the only school of media and journalism in Northeast Ohio accredited by Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).
+We are one of three accredited schools of media and journalism in Ohio accredited by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

 Accreditation matters.
 It signifies that a program meets rigorous national standards for excellence, as evaluated by peers and practitioners in the field.